-Expenses for governmental activities increased by \$5,207,313, which is a 5.7% increase over the prior year.
-While salaries experienced a modest raise, benefit increases were driven largely by the increased PSERS employer expense.
-Planned transfers to the School District's capital reserve fund increased over the previous year as the School District prepares for potential future renovations.
-The School District continues its efforts to reduce expenditures in operations, administration and personnel costs.
+Expenses for governmental activities decreased by \$4,935,546, which is a 5.1% decrease over the prior year.
+School year 2021-2022 saw a decrease in expenditures in salaries and benefits even though staff received a modest raise and the School District saw increased PSERS employer expense.
+Transfers to the School District's capital reserve fund decreased compared to the previous year as the School District continues to prepare for potential future renovations.